SMARTHON/smarthon-docs-zh_TW/docs/Sensors_and_actuators/Noise_sensor.md

 * Initial the OLED screen and show the reading of the noise level.
 ![auto_fit](images/Noise_Sensor_7.png)

+The value will be in range of 0 to 100<P>

 ## Result

 When the environment is quite silent without noise